 heroku.yml that lets Heroku know

-how to build the application.
+how to build the application (which is through Docker).

 If you choose Heroku as your deployment target, you're welcome to extend this file depending on your application's needs.

 Make is a build automation tool that also acts as a great task runner.

 Makefile we've defined shortcuts for a few commands that you would need to

 initialize the local development environment and to maintain the pip dependency

 The rest of the task definitions are specified using Invoke.

 We use the pre-commit framework for managing Git's pre-commit hooks.

 This YAML file specifies pre-commit's configuration.